 With the right processes in place, manufacturers can detect and adjust minor production stops and hesitations.
 Minor production stops can be short as five minutes, yet over a period of a week can amount to significant disruptions in enterprise efficiencies.
 These can be key areas of waste costing your business money.
 A question a project manager should always inquire about is how production phenomena or losses become more transparent, and how your ERP can work towards monitoring and flagging these small areas of loss so that you can work on stopping the leak.
 One such way is custom mapping of such processes to custom dashboards, which can then be modified by specific users to monitor minor stops and production faults within their role.
 This enables users to promptly report and fix errors.

-Establish Priorities and Structure to Prevent Loss
+Establish Priorities to Prevent Loss

 Your organization's ERP users should be clear about business process models around job costing, and then be able to create capabilities to expose the cost of downtime.
 Downtime analysis can then be used to establish priorities in a financial context.
 Once you know where your greatest leaks are, you will then know where you need to dedicate those resources.
 The added capability will allow your firm to invest in efficiencies and extract extremities and production processes that lead to underutilized capacity over time.